Arii343/akuma-frontend/README.md

 ## Setup

-To get started with the あ kuma application, follow these steps:
+To get started with the あkuma application, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the dependencies by running the command `npm install`.